johnbrumley/desma158/day-3.md

 Using some of these helper scripts, you can put together a lose or reset condition if a player falls off the edge of the scene.

-The *RestartGame* script that comes with the unitypackage has a setting that will reset the game as soon as it becomes active.
-So to reset the game when the player falls below the edge of the course you can follow these steps:
+The *RestartGame* script that comes with today's unitypackage has a setting that will reset the game as soon as it becomes active.

+To reset the game when the player falls below the edge, you can follow these steps:

 1. Create a large Cube and place it below your level, it should cover any areas that the player could reach when falling off the course.
 2. Uncheck the MeshRenderer component to hide the mesh